Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 The Science and Psychology of Substance Use Disorders

 Master’s graduates in addiction counseling come out with a more advanced understanding of the physiological bases of addiction and the pharmacology of various drugs and other substances.
-Courses like the Pharmacological Actions of Alcohol and Other Drugs, Medication Assisted Treatment, and Treatment of Co-Occuring Disorders help develop a more in-depth perspective on the mechanisms of addiction.
+Courses like the Pharmacological Actions of Alcohol and Other Drugs, Medication Assisted Treatment, and Treatment of Co-Occurring Disorders help develop a more in-depth perspective on the mechanisms of addiction.

 This level of study also brings in more advanced psychological studies.
 You’ll probably have courses like Relapse Prevention, Comorbidity in Substance Use Related Problems, and Psychopathology that develop your grasp of what is going on in the minds of your patients.